lacockj/phi/README.md

 /users/@userID [PATCH] = Users::updateUser
 ```

-Phi automatically responds to requests that don't match a URL pattern with the appropriate "404" status code.
-Similarly, an unexpected request method automatically gets a "405" Method Not Allowed status code and the "Allow:" response header with a list of the methods you do have in the list, in accordance with [RFC 2616].
+Phi automatically responds to requests that don't match a URL pattern with the appropriate "404" Not Found status code.
+Similarly, an unexpected request method automatically gets a "405" Method Not Allowed status code and the `Allow:` response header with a list of the methods you do have in the list, in accordance with [RFC 2616].

 ---